nethackscoreboard-org/matter/README.md

 ---------OVERVIEW---------
-The legacy backend code resides in legacy/ and a docker system has been designed so that nhdb-feeder.pl may run in its own container and populate the database.
+The feeder backend code resides in feeder/ and a docker system has been designed so that nhdb-feeder.pl may run in its own container and populate the database.
 The postgresql database also runs in a docker container, and the database initialisation files are in postgres/.